itsprincegill/project2/README.md

 This project was created form local system.

-To kse hai aap log
+To kse hai aap log.